eosio-eps/EEPs/EIPS/eep-2.md

 ### Breakdown

-*name* - Max 100 characters.
+**Name** - Max 100 characters.
 This field is to assign a name to the account that can be displayed by UIs (first name/last name, business name, pseudonym, etc...)

-*Website* - The URL that an account wants to be associated to.
+**Website** - The URL that an account wants to be associated to.
 It will need to host a .csv file named `claims.csv` in the path /.well-known/eosio-accounts/

-*GitHub* - The URL of the gist with the filename `eosio-accounts-claims.csv`.
+**GitHub** - The URL of the gist with the filename `eosio-accounts-claims.csv`.

 Each line of the .csv file should contain:

-First 8 bytes of the chain ID, followed by a comma, followed by an EOSIO account name
+*First 8 bytes of the chain ID, followed by a comma, followed by an EOSIO account name*

 Example of account `testtesttest` on the EOS mainnet: